NOAA-ORR-ERD/adios_oil_database/adios_db/README.md

-# Oil Database Mangement Package
+# Oil Database Management Package

 This is a Python package for managing a collection of records about oil used for oil spill response.